Jahid-08/osticket-prereqs/README.md

 <img width="302" alt="image" src="https://github.com/user-attachments/assets/fb1a93a1-1c73-4f19-a1a5-efd54bb188a3" />
 </p>
 <p>
-Then we will login to the virtual machine from our PC.
-To get here you click the windows icon, or press it on the keyboard and type "RDP".
-There you will see the ability to select "Remote Desktop Connection".
-Where it says "Computer", you will type the IP address of the computer of the computer you want to connect to.
-Here you would enter the IP address of the virtual machine we created.
+Next, we will log in to the virtual machine from our PC.
+To begin, click the Windows icon or press it on your keyboard, then type "RDP."
+Select "Remote Desktop Connection" from the options.
+In the "Computer" field, enter the IP address of the machine you want to connect to.
+For this step, you will enter the IP address of the virtual machine we created.
 </p>
 <br />